simensen/fig-leaf/transform-logical-paths.md

 separator, implementations:

-- MUST replace the logical path prefix with a file system path prefix associated with that logical path prefix,
+- MUST replace the logical path prefix with a file system path prefix associated with that logical path prefix, and

-- MUST replace logical path separators in the logical path suffix with directory separators, and
+- MUST replace logical path separators in the logical path suffix with directory separators.

-- MAY append a file name extension.

 The result is a file system path that MAY exist.